 Discover our beautiful collection of works by one of Japan's most influential artists.

-Born into a family of traditional tea ware makers in 1842, Kōzan moved to Yokohama in the 1860s.
-There he set up a workshop producing Satsuma-style ceramics for a growing Western market.
+Born into a family of traditional Kyoto tea ware makers in 1842, Kōzan moved to Yokohama in 1870 to set up a workshop producing Satsuma-style ceramics for a growing Western market.
 His workshop was large and progressive, quickly developing and producing a wide variety of styles as fashions changed.

-Some of his early wares featured exaggerated, high-relief decoration and these became very popular with the Western market in the 1870s.
-Known as saikumono, or 'handiwork objects', this showy and colourful type of ware was generally less well-received by the domestic Japanese market who preferred the more conservative ceramics of the period.
-A shift in the market required Kōzan to adapt his style to produce wares in a more Chinese taste and in the 1880s, Kōzan began to experiment with Chinese monochrome glazes.
+Some of his early export works used exaggerated, high-relief decoration and these became very popular with the Western market in the 1870s.
+Called saikumono, or 'handiwork objects', this showy and colourful ware was generally less well-received by the domestic Japanese market.

-The Ashmolean collection illustrates the wide range of styles in Kōzan's work over time as well as the consistently high standards of quality.
-His ability to modify his style to respond to changing markets is evident from looking at a chronology of his work.
+The Ashmolean collection illustrates the wide range of styles produced at the Makuzu workshop over time, as well as the consistently high standards of quality.
+The ability of Kōzan father and son to modify their style to respond to changing markets while producing consistently high quality wares is evident from looking at a chronology of their work.